 The best way to treat hip dysplasia is of course to prevent it.
 Before buying a puppy, be sure it has been certified free of hip dysplasia.
 Certified-free parents are not guaranteed to have dysplasia-free pups.

-You want your beautiful Golden to be with you as long as possible so be alert to any signs or symptoms of hip dysplasia or arthritis, and begin early treatment of your pet with Winston’s Joint System.
+You want your beautiful Golden to be with you as long as possible, so be alert to any signs or symptoms of hip dysplasia or arthritis, and begin early treatment.

 Since 1990, Winston’s Joint System and Winston’s Pain Formula have helped heal over twenty thousand dogs from all over the world.
 Our staff specializes in hip dysplasia, arthritis and all joint, pain and mobility issues.